The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

 require('dotenv').config();
 const cookieSession = require('cookie-session');

+// other middleware
 app.use(cookieSession({
   name: 'session',
   secret: process.env.SESSION_SECRET,
   maxAge: 24 * 60 * 60 * 1000, // 24 hours in milliseconds
 }));

+// routes
 ```

-Add `SESSION_SECRET` to your `.env` file:
+`cookieSession()` is a function that generates middleware for managing session cookies.
+It takes a configuration object with the following properties:
+* `name: 'session'` — defines the name of the cookie as it appears in the browser DevTools (go to Application → Cookies to see cookies).
+Defaults to `'session'`.
+* `secret: process.env.SESSION_SECRET` — defines a private string used to "sign" the cookie.
+The signature lets the server detect if the cookie was tampered with.
+The cookie data (e.g. `{ userId: 7 }`) is encoded, not encrypted — it is readable by anyone who has the cookie so we should never store sensitive data like passwords in the session.
+* `maxAge: 24 * 60 * 60 * 1000` — defines how long the cookie will be valid.
+In this case, we calculate 24 hours in milliseconds.

+The `process.env.SESSION_SECRET` value is read from a `.env` file using the `dotenv` package.
+We need to create a `.env` file and add a `SESSION_SECRET` value:

 ```
 SESSION_SECRET=some-long-random-secret-string
 ```

 {% hint style="warning" %}
 The `secret` is used to "sign" the cookie, which prevents tampering.
-It is like the password for encoding and decoding the cookie.
+It is like the password for encrypting and decrypting the cookie.
 It must be kept private — never commit it to GitHub.
 Use a long, random string in production.
 {% endhint %}

 Once this middleware is in place, `req.session` is available in every controller